How to Classify Your AI System Under the EU AI Act

 If your system is not prohibited or high-risk, check whether it triggers transparency obligations under Article 50.
 These apply to:

-• AI systems that interact with people — Users must be informed they are interacting with an AI system (e.g., chatbots must identify themselves as AI).
+AI systems that interact with people.
+Users must be informed they are interacting with an AI system (e.g., chatbots must identify themselves as AI).

-Note that these transparency obligations can apply in addition to high-risk requirements.
+One thing to watch: these transparency obligations can apply in addition to high-risk requirements.
 A high-risk AI system that also interacts with users must satisfy both sets of obligations.

 Step 4: Classify as Minimal Risk